 You can learn more about how to start a blog here.
 I love blogging.
-I get a chance to help other people, share my knowledge and make an income to help support my family.
+I get a chance to help other people, share my knowledge and make a great income to help support my family.

 If you are looking for a work from home income to help support your family, look into blogging.
 It has been rewarding, challenging, unique, creative and so much more.

-These last few months I have been real stubborn with our budget and paying down our debt.
-You see we are expecting our second child so I want our finances in better order.
+The last few months I have been real stubborn with our budget and paying down our debt.
+You see we’re expecting our second child so I want our finances in better order.

 I don’t want that stress weighing over me while I am recovering and taking care of our new little one at home.
 So I set a plan that all budget items would be tightened short term and all extra money would go toward the debt.